medvedevgroup/MashMap/README.md

 ### Installation

-First, and *separately* clone the original MashMap from https://github.com/marbl/MashMap and follow the instructions for installation there.
+First, and *separately*, clone the original MashMap from https://github.com/marbl/MashMap and follow the instructions for installation there.
 As part of this, you will produce a Makefile suitable for your machine.